As an Amazon Associate I earn from qualifying purchases @AMAZON

 The inefficient Mac OS X Lion workflow.

-no longer exists, this approach doubles the number of steps required, and requires using the mouse.- Choose (mouse required, no command key shortcut).
+In which the Save As no longer exists, this approach doubles the number of steps required, and requires using the mouse.

-- Switch to the original window and close it, possibly also having to respond to a “Save Changes” dialog.
+2. Switch to the original window and close it, possibly also having to respond to a “Save Changes” dialog.

-- Type to save the document.
+3. Type cmd-S to save the document.

 Whoever designs such things at Apple has a warped conceptual faculty— design elegance means keeping simple things simple, not making them frustrating with more steps that take more time.